Trump issues stern warning to North Korea and its leader

 For a graphic on North Korea's missile trajectories, ranges, click: http://fingfx.thomsonreuters.com/gfx/rngs/NORTHKOREA-MISSILES/010050CG0RT/NORTHKOREA-MISSILES.png

-(Additional reporting by Tim Ahmann, Eric Beech, Matt Spetalnick, David Brunnstrom in Washington, Dustin Volz in California and Daniel Bases in New York; Writing by Will Dunham and John Whitesides; Editing by Alistair Bell and Andrew Hay)
+(Additional reporting by Tim Ahmann, Eric Beech, Matt Spetalnick, David Brunnstrom in Washington and Daniel Bases in New York; Writing by Will Dunham; Editing by Howard Goller and Alistair Bell)